How Agentic AI Is Rewriting the Marketing Playbook

 3. Cost and Scalability: Not Every Team Is Google

-Implementing marketing automation software can cost a lot at first.
+Implementing marketing automation software can be expensive at first.
 This is especially true for systems with agentic or autonomous features.
 From integration with existing customer relationship management platforms to ongoing maintenance and training, the investment isn’t trivial.
 This can be a serious hurdle for smaller teams still trying to graduate from traditional marketing automation.

 And while costs are falling thanks to no-code platforms and SaaS solutions, many businesses still struggle to justify the ROI, especially if they’re not generating a steady pipeline of qualified leads to begin with.